jessicatitus/github-tracker/README.md

   2. A manual refresh finds a new release
 - It goes away on page refresh because it's stored in the Apollo Client cache
 - This is intentional to show "new since last check" rather than "new since forever"
+- Cache Management:
+  1. Properly invalidates on new data
+  2. Persists across component re-renders
+  3. Resets on page refresh
+  4. Handles concurrent updates

+### Status Persistence
+- Status (seen/unseen) persists because:
+  1. It's stored in the PostgreSQL database in the `seen_status` table
+  2. Each release has a boolean `seen` field
+  3. The status is loaded when the app starts and saved on each toggle
+  4. The database ensures the data survives server restarts and page refreshes
+- Concurrency Handling:
+  1. Uses database transactions for updates
+  2. Handles race conditions
+  3. Maintains consistency across multiple users
+  4. Recovers from failed updates

+### Filtering System
+- Filtering works through:
+  1. GraphQL queries that include filter parameters
+  2. PostgreSQL queries that filter based on the `seen_status` table
+  3. Client-side state management with Apollo Client
+  4. Material-UI components for the filter UI
+- Performance Optimizations:
+  1. Indexed database fields for fast filtering
+  2. Pagination for large datasets
+  3. Cached filter results
+  4. Optimized query patterns

 ### Manual Refresh
 - When you click refresh: